Whistler is committed to incorporating long-term bear smart practices into the community

 Protecting bears is important to the Whistler community.
 It is our shared responsibility to reduce human-bear conflicts.
 Only a few B.C. communities have achieved the Bear Smart designation, including the Village of Lions Bay, Squamish, Port Alberni, Kamloops, Naramata, and New Denver.

-From managing your garbage to keeping a safe distance, there are many actions you can take to reduce human-bear conflicts.
+From managing your garbage to keeping your dog on a leash, there are many actions you can take to reduce human-bear conflicts.

 Municipal Bear Management Program

 Whistler’s Bear Management Program is coordinated by the Resort Municipality of Whistler’s (RMOW) Bear Advisory Committee (WBAC), which is run by the Environmental Stewardship Department in partnership with the B.C.
-Conservation Officer Service, RCMP, Whistler Blackcomb and Carney’s Waste Systems.
+Conservation Officer Service, RCMP, Whistler Blackcomb, AWARE, and GFL Environmental (previously Carney's Waste Systems).

 Developed in 2009 and updated in 2016, the WBAC’s Human-Bear Conflict Management Plan focuses the efforts of municipal and partner organizations’ on joint priorities, such as: